-The County will provide employees the use of a room or private area, other than a bathroom or toilet stall, that is shielded from view and free of intrusion from coworkers and the public.
+The County will make a reasonable effort to provide employees clean, private, and secure rooms or other locations, other than a bathroom or toilet stall, that is shielded from view and free of intrusion from coworkers and the public and that includes access to an electrical outlet, where the employee can express milk in privacy.
 The County will make a reasonable effort to identify a location within close proximity to the work area for the employee to express milk.
 This location may be the employee's private office, if applicable.

-Employees should discuss the need for a lactation area and where to store expressed milk with their supervisor, and supervisor and may also provide their own portable small storage unit or cooler for keeping expressed breast milk cold.
+Employees should discuss the need for a lactation area and where to store expressed milk with their supervisor and may also provide their own portable small storage unit or cooler for keeping expressed breast milk cold.